Aynshe/BatRun/README.md

 # BatRun
 Launcher for RetroBat with Hotkey gamepad select/back+start xinput or dinput  /  -publish self contained-

+1.1 :

-1.1 : Add mapping automatic also in Dinput - "source : gamecontrollerdb in RetroBat" "But the BatRun plugin startup is slower..."
+- Added mapping automatic also in Dinput - "source : gamecontrollerdb in RetroBat" "But the BatRun plugin startup is slower..."

 - Added a minimized mode for arcade terminals that do not have explorer.exe running, allows the windowed interface to be executed